mikeqfu/pyhelpers/docs/source/quick-start.rst

 Any issues regarding the use of pyhelpers are welcome and should be logged/reported onto `Issue Tracker`_.

-For more details and examples, check :doc:`modules`.
+For more details and examples, check :doc:`subpackages`.

 .. _`pyhelpers`: https://pypi.org/project/pyhelpers/